Pulmonary Function Testing

 Your BVAAC allergist will interpret the spirometry and incorporate it into your treatment plan.
 One of the most important pieces of information from a spirometry is the amount of air that is blown out in one second (FEV-1).
 One of the major goals of your treatment plan will be to normalize your lung function (FEV-1).

 Your BVAAC board-certified allergist is an expert in all aspects of spirometry.
-If you and/or your family have any questions about spirometry, or you want to schedule an appointment, call us at 208-378-0080 or click here to request an online appointment.
+If you and/or your family have any questions about spirometry, or you want to schedule an appointment, give us a call today at 208-378-0080 or click the button below to make an appointment request online.